Did you know the Irish Constitution turns 81 today? I know, the little blue book’s big day is easy to miss.

 Imagine the reaction in much of mainland Europe if a politician had attempted to give the Jewish faith a constitutional pat on the back.

 Of course, Ireland was not immune from antisemitism.
 In 1904 the Limerick Boycott forced the city’s small Jewish population to flee and in 1943 as war raged in Europe Oliver Flanagan, a Fine Gael TD told the Dáil: "There is one thing that Germany did, and that was to rout the Jews out of their country.
 Until we rout the Jews out of this country, it does not matter a hair's breadth what orders you make.”

-Antisemitism was why few Jewish refugees from Europe were admitted to Ireland during the 1930’s and 40’s - although after WWII, Dev personally overruled the Justice Department to allow Polish Jewish children to be brought into the country for recuperation.
-His reward was a forest in Israel that bares his name to this very day.
+Antisemitism was why few Jewish refugees from Europe were admitted to Ireland during the 1930s and 40’- although, after WWII, Dev personally overruled the Justice Department to allow Polish Jewish children to be brought into the country for recuperation.
+His reward was a forest in Israel that bears his name to this very day.

 "In 1966, the Dublin Jewish community arranged the planting and dedication of the Éamon de Valera Forest in Israel...— Shane (@scary_biscuits) July 1, 2012